anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

    Combined with **robust automation**, they allow engineers to make **high-impact changes frequently and predictably** with minimal toil.

-..

    The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
 We democratize state-of-the-art patterns to make these innovations accessible for everyone.”

-Individual contributors who are also active in the CNCF TUG (Telecom User Group), formed in June 2019, are also working on a set of Cloud Native Principles that are more suited to the requirements of the Telecom community and with more detail than the existing CNCF definition:
+The CNCF TUG (Telecom User Group), formed in June 2019, published a set of Cloud Native Principles suited to the requirements of the Telecom community:
 `Expanded Cloud Native Principles <https://networking.cloud-native-principles.org/cloud-native-principles>`__.
-There are many similarities, but the key principles from both, which are applicable to this document, are:
+There are many similarities with the CNCF principles, briefly that infrastructure needs to be:

 -  **scalable**
 -  **dynamic environments**